bjjlops/bjjlops/README.md

 ---

-Solo technical founder.
+Technical founder.
 I build products **and** the agentic tooling that builds them — productivity software on one screen, dev-workflow automation on the next.
 Right now I'm turning my own development process into a fleet of agents I **orchestrate** instead of operate.

 Security-first by instinct, terminal-native by habit, shipping by default.